Kona’s town centre isn’t much to rave about, but the expansive Kona District is pretty awesome in its range of activities.

 I had no idea why it was called Magic Sands until after I visited this spot, but apparently the sands at this beach will sometimes disappear!
 There were black rocks poking out of the sand at various points, but still plenty of white sand to relax on while we were there.

 The waves here were decent, which we Aussies are pretty comfortable with but it was clear that some people were intimidated by the surf (this justified the lifeguard on duty).
 It was also a good spot for body boarding – lots of people were taking advantage of the waves for some fun in the water.
+Magic Sands is definitely considered one of the best beaches in Kona for swimming.

 P.S.
 There’s a good kombucha spot at the beach shack next door, and free parking in a lot across the road.

-Visit a coffee farm or macadamia farm (or both!)
+Visit a farm (coffee, macadamia, or salt)

 Hawaii’s Big Island is covered in rich and fertile volcanic soil, and combined with the subtropical climate, it’s perfect for growing delicious things such as coffee beans and macadamias.

-There are plenty of plantations to choose from in the area around Captain Cook.
 We turned up unannounced at Hala Tree Organic Coffee Farm and luckily we were able to jump on a farm tour 5 minutes after it had started.
 The tours run as needed so best to let them know you’re coming beforehand.
 The tour is free, but you’ll be presented with the opportunity to purchase coffee tastings at the end.
-We went with a set of three for $15 which allowed us to try some unique coffee samples, as well as a tea made from the discarded coffee cherry shell.
+We each went with a set of three for $15 which allowed us to try some unique coffee samples, as well as a tea made from the discarded coffee cherry shell.

 Step inside the Painted Church